3 Ways Recruitment Automation Will Change the Talent Acquisition Process

 This type of recruiting software can also enrich resumes by using public data sources about previous employers and candidates’ social media profiles.

+AI fits into the recruitment automation process in the screening step.
 Intelligent screening software applies the knowledge it learned about employees’ experience, skills, and other qualifications to automatically screen, rank, and grade new candidates.

 Recruitment automation applied to resume screening promises to be a boon to reduce time to hire because it automates a low-value, repetitive task that most recruiters hate to do anyway.

+How does this impact your talent acquisition team at the end of the day?
 Automated resume screening allows recruiters to re-focus their time on higher value priorities such as talking to candidates to assess their personalities and culture fit.

 2. Recruitment automation for pre-qualification